Only a few hours away from Los Angeles, (depending on traffic), San Diego is an ideal weekend date destination with some amazing attractions!

 6. Seaport Village / Waterfront Park

 But for me, the real highlight of this area was just to the north, at the USS Midway Museum.
 The Midway is an aircraft carrier, commissioned just a week after the end of World War II.
 It was the largest ship in the world until 1955, and it’s still an awesome sight.
 I didn’t even go aboard; just walking around it was impressive!
 But of course they offer tours if you’d like to explore!
+(If you have a Costco membership, you can get discounted tickets).

 There are other vessels to see, including the B-39 Soviet submarine, the USS dolphin, an American submarine, and the Star of India, the world’s oldest active sailing ship.
 All of these can be boarded with paid admission.